Guðlaugur Kristinn Óttarsson

-Guðlaugur Kristinn Óttarsson (born 11 December 1954) is an Icelandic musician.
+Guðlaugur Kristinn Óttarsson (born 11 December 1954) is an Icelandic researcher and composer.

 Music career

 Early bands

 Steinblóm (Stone Flowers) (1969) was his first group.
 It was a trio formed by Guðlaugur (electric and acoustic guitars), Haraldur Johannessen (acoustic guitar) and Gunnar Magnússon (acoustic bass).
-Steinblóm played punk versions of artists such as Bob Dylan and Donovan, Guðlaugur originals and folk songs.
+Steinblóm played Guðlaugur originals and folk songs.
 At that time, he was experimenting with homemade electro-acoustic guitars and amplifiers.
 Steinblóm played gigs in Reykjavík and the suburbs.

 Lótus was created while he was at Laugarvatn high school in 1972.
 In 1974 and 1975 and played all over Iceland in 1974 when the country celebrated its 1,100th anniversary.
 Lótus was basically a rock band whose members were Guðlaugur, Guðjón Sigurbjörnsson, both on electric guitars, Böðvar Helgi Sigurðsson (electric bass), Guðmann Þorvaldsson (drums) and Sigurður Ingi Pálsson (vocals).
-Lotus' music was in the jazz-rock style of Dave Brubeck and Guðlaugur originals, including arrangements to Mozart and Beethoven in a rock style.
+Lotus' music was contemporary rock and Guðlaugur originals, including arrangements to Mozart and Beethoven in a rock style.
 Lótus did not release any record, but they did some two-track recordings believed to be lost.

 He joined Sextettinn (Sextet) (1977) when he was at University.
 He joined Sveinbjörn Baldvinsson (guitarist), Gunnar Hrafnsson (bass), Stefán Stefánsson (saxophone), Guðjón Hilmarsson (drums), and Kristín Jóhannsdóttir (vocals).
 The music of Sextettinn was original themes performed in several different styles from country-rock and pop-rock to pop-jazz.
 Sextettinn gigged throughout Iceland and had a presentation at the local TV station.
 Guðlaugur stayed for a short time, as his studies were taking most of his time.
 The remaining members of the group continued under a different name: Ljósin í Bænum, (The Lights of the City) and released an album still popular in Iceland.

 Guðlaugur then joined a group called Galdrakarlar & Wilma Reading (The Wizards & Wilma Reading) (1977).
 This band consisted of brass, keyboards, guitars, bass and drums.
 The band toured Iceland and gave around 30 concerts.
 Wilma Reading (vocals), was the group leader.
 She was an Australian singer and actress with roots in Broadway and Hollywood.
 Their music style was mainly jazz-oriented with influences from George Gershwin, Louis Armstrong, Oscar Hammerstein II to Duke Ellington.
 The other members of Galdrakarlar & Wilma Reading, besides were: Birgir Einarsson (trumpet), Hlöðver Smári Haraldsson (keyboards), Hreiðar Sigurjónsson (clarinet and saxophone baritone), Pétur Hjálmarsson (electric bass), Sófus Jón Björnsson (drums) and Stefán Stefánsson (saxophone soprano and flute).